ecodynlab/GALUP/Index.md

 Under the “Docs” tab, there is a comprehensive list of the various functions and algorithms available in GEE, along with explanations of their inputs and outputs.
 GEE has further explanation and examples of how to use the "Docs" at this [link](https://developers.google.com/earth-engine/guides/getstarted#earth-engine-algorithms).

-“Assets” tab allows for user to load in their own images or tables (shapefiles, CSVs)
+The “Assets” tab allows for user to load in their own images (GeoTIFF or TFRecord) or tables (shapefiles or CSVs).
+These will show up under the "Tasks" tab when uploading to show progress.
+The “Tasks” tab is also where any exports from GEE will run.

+The “Inspector” tab gives information about the map, such as coordinates or scale.
+Once images or image collections have been added to the map, these will also have details that show up under this tab.

+The “Console” contains anything that has been printed or any errors exsting in the code.

-Search bar allows user to find publicly available datasets to utilize for their own analysis
+The search bar allows the user to find publicly available datasets to utilize for their own analysis.
+Use keywords such as satellite name or desired parameter to find a relevant dataset.

-Imports from the search bar or assets show up in an “imports” tab at the top of the code.
-You can change the name of these to better represent the object in your code
+Imports from the search bar or assets show up in an “imports” tab at the top of the code editor.
+You can change the automatically supplied name of the object (e.g. "imageCollection") to improve comprehensibility in your code (e.g. Landsat8Collection).

-Can search datasets based on keywords Radiation, NDVI, etc

-“Inspector” tab gives information about the map (e.g. coordinates, pixels)

-“Console” provides what has been printed by the code or any errors

-“Tasks” tab is where any exports or assets will show up as running

 Bands in datasets (e.g. Landsat) allow for calculation of these remote sensing variables: